learn-co-curriculum/swift-base-class/README.md

 ## Properties

 Properties should be defined at the top of a class's scope.
 Just like loose instances, mutable properties are defined with `var` and immutable properties are defined with `let` (we'll discuss these in a moment).
 Using an assignment operator (`=`) in the property's definition implicitly initializes that property to the assigned value.
-This allows us create properties on our `Student` class before writing an initializer (remember that non-optionals cannot be initialized to `nil`, so Swift requires that non-optional properties be initialized to some default value of the correct type).
+This allows us to create properties on our `Student` class before writing an initializer (remember that non-optionals cannot be initialized to `nil`, so Swift requires that non-optional properties be initialized to some default value of the correct type).

 **Note:** *The arrangement of properties in a class file is largely up to personal style, but you should attempt to arrange them in the "least-surprising way possible".
 This typically means arranging them in the order in which they are initialized or set, which should generally follow their order of importance.*